owensrory/python-scheduling-assistant/README.md

 This is as **basic** as I want to keep **version 1** as I dont want things to start spiraling early doors.

+## Version 2

+The plan for version 2 is to allow the user to pick one of the available times and schedule a meeting.
+This will then move the newly scheduled meetings time to the list of unavailable times.

+Still working with the same lists for now with a plan to move onto a CSV file and then potentially a calendar API.